aithrien-of-ravenholdt/my-microservice/PORTFOLIO.md

 ---

 ## ✅ Final State

-- Jenkins connects securely to Minikube with a configured `.kube/config` and TLS certificates
+- Jenkins securely connects to Minikube using a configured `.kube/config` and TLS certificates
-- The CI/CD pipeline builds, lints, tests, pushes, and deploys automatically
+- The CI/CD pipeline **builds, lints, tests, scans for vulnerabilities, pushes and deploys** automatically
-- Health checks verify post-deploy stability
-- Auto-rollback protects against bad deployments
+- Health checks **verify post-deploy stability**, with **auto-rollback** protecting against bad deployments
-- All quality gates (tests + lint) are visible in Jenkins with archived reports
+- All **quality gates** (tests, lint, and scan reports) are visible in Jenkins, with **archived artifacts** for traceability
+- Deployment-time **configuration changes** are seamlessly integrated in the pipeline
+- Rendered HTML output and feature flag states are archived as artifacts, providing **visual verification** of deployments

 ---